jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

   - **child** means a person who is under the age of 20 years; and includes any person in respect of whom an interim order is in force, notwithstanding that the person has attained that age
   - **Commonwealth country** means a country that is a member of the British Commonwealth of Nations; and includes every territory for whose international relations the Government of that country is responsible; and also includes the Republic of Ireland as if that country were a member of the British Commonwealth of Nations
   - **Commonwealth representative** means an Ambassador, High Commissioner, Minister, Chargé d'Affaires, Consular Officer, Trade Commissioner, or Tourist Commissioner of a Commonwealth country (including New Zealand); and includes any person lawfully acting for any such officer; and also includes any diplomatic secretary on the staff of any such Ambassador, High Commissioner, Minister, or Chargé d'Affaires
+  - **Contracting State** has the same meaning as in section 2 of the Adoption (Intercountry) Act 1997
   - **court** means the Family Court or the District Court in its civil jurisdiction; and includes the High Court acting in its jurisdiction on appeal under this Act
   - **department** means the department for the time being responsible for the administration of the Oranga Tamariki Act 1989
+  - **exempt country** means a country specified in Schedule 1AAB
+  - **Hague Convention** has the same meaning as Convention in section 2 of the Adoption (Intercountry) Act 1997
+  - **Hague Convention adoption** means an adoption to which the Hague Convention applies (whether or not the adoption was made in accordance with that Convention)—
+    (a) that took place in a Contracting State on or after the date on which the Hague Convention entered into force in both New Zealand and the Contracting State; and
+    (b) in respect of which the adopted child was habitually resident overseas; and (c) in respect of which the adoptive parent is, or both the adoptive parents are, habitually resident in New Zealand
   - **interim order** means an interim order made under this Act
   - **Maori** means a person who is a Maori within the meaning of Te Ture Whenua Maori Act 1993
+  - **overseas adoption** means an adoption, in any place outside New Zealand, that— (a) was in accordance with the law of that place and is legally valid; and (b) affords to the adoptive parent an immediate legal right that is greater than the right of any natural parent of the adopted person in relation to the day-to-day care of the person, or would have afforded such a right if the adopted person were a young child; and
+    (c) either—
+      (i) was by order of any court, judicial authority, or public authority of— (A) a Commonwealth country; or
+        (B) Austria; or
+        (C) Denmark; or
+        (D) Finland; or
+        (E) Norway; or
+        (F) Sweden; or
+        (G) the Kingdom of the Netherlands; or
+        (H) the United States of America, or of any State or territory of the United States of America; or (I) a prescribed overseas country; or
+      (ii) affords to the adoptive parent an immediate legal right over the adopted person’s property equal to or greater than the right to the property of any natural parent of the person, if the person—
+        (A) dies intestate with no other next of kin; and (B) at the time of death was domiciled in the place outside New Zealand and was a national of the country having jurisdiction over that place
+  - **prescribed overseas country** means a country specified in regulations made under section 28
   - **publish** , in relation to any advertisement, means— (a) insert in any newspaper or other periodical publication printed and published in New Zealand; or (b) bring to the notice of members of the public in New Zealand in any other manner whatsoever